FormBee/FormBee/client/README.md

-#FormBee Cliet Side
+#FormBee Client Side

-heres a tour of our client side:
+All components are in their own folders under 'src/app'

+To create a new component navigate to the client directory and use 'ng generate component <component-name>'